moneroguides/1x02-setting-up-your-own-node/script.md

 The next thing we're going to want to do is change the location of the *monerod program*.
 You can do this through the file explorer or terminal, it's up to you.
 You need to be sure that either the monerod binary or monerod.exe is now located in the *monerod* folder alongside the config file.

-CAUTION:  Each time you download an updated copy of the software, you will need to replace this file!
+***CAUTION**:  Each time you download an updated copy of the software, you will need to replace this file!*

 After all our work we can start our node for the very first time.
 Using the terminal, go to the *monerod folder*: